cctbx/cctbx_project/simtbx/diffBragg/README.md

 <a name="mono"></a>
 ## Monochromatic `hopper_process`

-Lets assume that we do not have spectra - we can still run `hopper_process` using the wavelength associated with each image (e.g. a weighted mean).
+Let's assume that we do not have spectra - we can still run `hopper_process` using the wavelength associated with each image (e.g. a weighted mean).
 To do that, execute the following command

 ```
 DIFFBRAGG_USE_CUDA=1 srun -n 8 -c2  diffBragg.hopper_process process.phil "poly_images/job*/*.h5"  mp.method=mpi mp.nproc=8 num_devices=8  dispatch.integrate=True spectrum_from_imageset=False  output.output_dir=poly_images/procMono